 Small, Manual of the Southeastern Flora 906, 1933

-Opuntia nitens is small (3-ft tall or less, but often shorter), erect, and has dull-green or yellow-green cladodes.
-Spines are often single but there may be up to 4 per areole; they may be 1- to 1 1/2-inches long.
-Spines are brown when new and gray or dark-gray when aged.
-They can point straight out from the areoles in an attractive manner.
-The fruit is often reddish or red-purple; overall it is egg-shaped but can be narrow at the base.
 O. nitens is not rare in Florida, but it is not commonly found, being displaced by development and agriculture.
-It was described from specimens found on hammocks and shell mounts on the western side of the Halifax River in FL.
-Overall, this taxon is similar to O. austrina.
+It was described from specimens found on hammocks and shell mounds on the western side of the Halifax River in Florida.
+Overall, this taxon is similar to O. austrina, and perhaps they are variants of a single species.
 Read the original description.